1971–72 Port Vale F.C. season: Third Division

-The pre-season saw the arrival of left-half John Flowers from Doncaster Rovers and full-back Tony Loska from Shrewsbury Town for 'a small fee'.
+The pre-season saw the arrival of left-half John Flowers from Doncaster Rovers and 22-year-old full-back Tony Loska from Shrewsbury Town for 'a small fee'.
 Meanwhile, three players picked up injuries: John James (cartilage), Roy Sproson (ribs), and Stuart Sharratt (ankle); whilst Sammy Morgan threatened to quit altogether after falling out with manager Gordon Lee over his decision to remain resident in Great Yarmouth rather than moving nearer to Burslem.
-Violence broke out in pre-season games, as the sport was in the grip of hooliganism.
+The two made up and Lee said "I could not buy a player of his potential for £20,000".
+Violence broke out in a pre-season game with Bristol City, as the sport was in the grip of hooliganism.